Earth-Friendly Pet Odor & Stain Remover

 • Is DooDoo Voodoo expensive?

 Given what other ineffective products on the market cost, we sure don’t think so.
-We’ve been testing existing odor control products since 1987 and can tell you from firsthand experience that there are many products out there that cost considerably more than DooDoo Voodoo, yet don’t come near its level of effectiveness.
-Here are two solid examples.
+We’ve been testing existing odor control products since 1987 and can tell you from firsthand experience that there are many products out there that cost far more than DooDoo Voodoo, yet don’t come near its level of effectiveness.

 The great Oscar Wilde once said, "A cynic knows the price of everything...and the value of nothing."
-The more you know about DooDoo Voodoo and its competitors, both in terms of effectiveness and pricing, the more you'll understand that no other product offers you as much value as DooDoo Voodoo does.
+Well, the more you know about DooDoo Voodoo and its competitors, both in terms of effectiveness and pricing, the more you'll understand that no other product can match DooDoo Voodoo's value.

 • Does DooDoo Voodoo really, truly work as well on pet urine odors as you say it does?
 You’re not pulling our legs are you?